Lupus Research Highlights From American College of Rheumatology’s 2024 Scientific Meeting

 Health disparities in lupus are significant and multifaceted, influenced by a variety of factors from socioeconomics, education, access to healthcare, and more.
 The disparities in lupus disease management and outcomes across racial, ethnic, and socioeconomic lines remain a critical area of exploration and discussion.

 While there is not a special “lupus diet,” maintaining a healthy diet can improve lupus symptoms and overall well-being.
-Researchers, including LFA Medical-Scientific Advisory Council Board Members Dr. Christie Bartels and Dr. Rosalind Ramsey-Goldman, explored the relationship between neighborhood resources and dietary intake and found that the majority of study participants needed some or big changes to their diets, with significant changes needed in dairy, whole grain, and sodium intake.
+Researchers and MSAC members, Dr. Christie Bartels and Dr. Rosalind Ramsey-Goldman explored the relationship between neighborhood resources and dietary intake and found that the majority of study participants needed some or big changes to their diets, with significant changes needed in dairy, whole grain, and sodium intake.

 Economic analyses of SLE often overlook indirect costs.
 In The Forgotten Costs of SLE: Estimating Indirect Costs in a National SLE Cohort, researchers noted the need to accurately weigh the costs and benefits of novel/emerging therapies, and economic analyses should incorporate costs resulting in lost productivity, including those in unpaid labor, particularly because SLE disproportionately affects women.